Where Can You Find the Best Vineyards in Italy?

 The vibrant and baroque region of Puglia is described as the breadbasket of Italy, thanks to its countless miles of ancient farmland.
 Making excellent use of this fertile land, Puglia is also one of the largest wine-producing regions in the entire country.

 Famous for wines produced with Primitivo and Negroamaro grapes, Puglia is home to up to 200 wineries.
-While on your vacation in Italy, you may be tempted to try and visit all of Puglia’s vineyards in a single wine tasting tour.
+While on your holiday in Italy, you may be tempted to try and visit all of Puglia’s vineyards in a single wine tasting tour.
 Instead, we suggest an excursion to the Gioia del Colle area, home to some of the very finest wineries in the region, where you can spend long summer evenings sampling rich and exuberant Primitivo vintages.

 Best time to visit: Delightfully beautiful all year round, yet especially in spring and early summer when temperatures are steadily warm yet not too intense, the region of Puglia makes for idyllic long walks and bike rides along the stunningly beautiful Italian coastline.